-Releasing a new version / software / system requires planning called Release Planning on all fronts, including the IT department.
+Releasing a new version/software/system requires planning called Release Planning on all fronts, including the IT department.
 The ITIL methodology defines a release as a set of authorized changes to an IT service.
-The Release Plan Template presents and records the all necessary details regarding a release plans.
+The Release Plan Template presents and records all necessary details regarding release plans.

 Types of Release

 - Minor Release: A significant improvement to an existing system, many times packaging together several fixes.
 These are usually numbered after the decimal point of the major release.
 For example, a minor release to version 2 will be numbered 2.1

 - Major Release: Introducing new functionality to the organization and contain either hardware or software.
 These are usually numbered before the decimal point.
 For example, a major release will be numbered 1.0

 - Emergency Release: As the name implies, this is an un-planned fix to a specific function that solves a symptom, allowing the IT department to root out the cause and fix the problem.
 These are usually numbered after the minor release number.
 For example, an emergency release to minor release 3.1 will be numbered 3.1.1

 The release plan template presents and records the following details regarding a release plan.